-The primary tenants of the University of Calgar’s McMahon Stadium have a wish list of improvements they envision, but private and public funds need to be raised before they will proceed.
+The primary tenants of the University of Calgary’s McMahon Stadium have had a wish list of improvements they envision since 2008, but private and public funds need to be raised before they will be completed.
 A new building to house coaching and administrative offices as well as meeting and video rooms was started in 2008 and completed in 2009.
-This provided room to expand the Stampeder’ locker room and training facilities, completed before the 2010 season.
-Future changes will focus on re-configuring the stadium to widen concourses to improve the flow of fans to washrooms and concessions.
+This provided room to expand the Stampeders’ locker room and training facilities, completed before the 2010 season.
+Future changes hope to focus on re-configuring the stadium to widen concourses to improve the flow of fans to washrooms and concessions.
 These plans were made prior to the idea of replacing the stadium as part of a multi-sport complex.

-Despite the original 1960 stadium construction (completed in 100 days) cost of $1 million (almost $8 million in 2013 dollars) being partially funded and fully guaranteed by Frank and George McMahon, there have been no private contributors (corporate or otherwise) stepping up to fund renovations today and the McMahon Stadium Society nor the University of Calgary have the funds to finance renovations themselves.
-With a lack of funds to renovate the stadium, replacing it is not likely to happen for a while.
+Despite the original 21,000 seat 1960 stadium construction (completed in 100 days) cost of $1 million (almost $8 million in 2013 dollars) being partially funded and fully guaranteed by Frank and George McMahon, there have been no private contributors (corporate or otherwise) stepping up to fund renovations today and neither the McMahon Stadium Society nor the University of Calgary have the resources to finance renovations themselves.
+With a lack of funds to even renovate the stadium, replacing it is not likely to happen for a while.

 In March, 2011 the university announced it was entertaining proposals for development of land surrounding the stadium to help pay for stadium improvements that are required over the next few years.
 In April it was revealed multiple proposals were received.
 The situation was thrown up in the air when the Calgary Flames purchased majority ownership of the Stampeders in March, 2012, fueling speculation the Flames will propose a combined stadium/arena complex for downtown Calgary.